phreeza/manuscript_axon_potentials/doc/manuscript.md

 on each branch within a distance of 200 µm, leading to a total number of 8 collaterals leaving the bifurcation zone ([@fig:simpletree]C).
-Note that in order to avoid confounding effects, the horizontal distances between axons in [@fig:simpletree]C-E are for illustration only, all collaterals were simulated to lie on a straight line.
+Note that in order to avoid confounding effects, the horizontal distances between axons in [@fig:simpletree]C-E are for illustration only; all collaterals were simulated to lie on a straight line.
 The EFP far away from the bifurcation zone has a triphasic shape and resembles the one observed in [@fig:simpletree]A, and the amplitude is proportional to the number of axon fibers.
 The EFP near the